WPI Move-in Day

 students’ cars and into their rooms.

-“I think WPI has our move-in process down to a science,” says Emily Balcom, assistant dean and director of Residential Services.
+“I think WPI has our move-in process down to a science,” says Emily Balcom, assistant dean and director of the Housing & Residential Experience Center.
 “I’ve worked at seven colleges and I’ve never seen a move-in day go as quickly and smoothly and be as celebratory as this one.”

 The smooth logistics are the product of advance planning, campus-wide cooperation, and on-the-fly adjustments, says Balcom.
 An example of the latter: when cars lined up well before the official 9 a.m. check-in time Sunday, the residence staff opened the gates at 8:15 to keep families from waiting and to clear the streets surrounding the university.
 By 9, some 150 students had moved in, she says.